metabase/metabase/docs/operations-guide/running-metabase-on-debian.md

 #### The Metabase config file

-Create your `/etc/default/metabase` environment config file and open it in your editor:
+Open your `/etc/default/metabase` environment config file in your editor:

-    $ sudo touch /etc/default/metabase
     $ sudo <your-editor> /etc/default/metabase

 In `/etc/default/metabase`, replace configurable items (they look like `<some-var-name>`) with values sensible for your system.
 Some Metabase configs have available options, some of which are shown below, separated by `|` symbols: